Art Deco architecture of New York City: Common elements

 The demand for modern buildings was such that even architectural firms known for more restrained and classical designs adopted the new style.
 Cross & Cross's main practice was for discreet townhomes and banks, but in the late 1920s they produced modern skyscrapers such as the RCA Victor Building.
 The 50-story skyscraper turned Gothic tracery into stylized lightning bolts.
 Another conservative firm that moved to modernistic designs was Walker & Gillette, whose best-known Art Deco building in New York is the Fuller Building.
 Buildings already being constructed were sometimes appended with Art Deco flourishes; the Paramount Building (1926) had an Art Deco clock tower appended to a Beaux-Arts base.
 These buildings were constructed either as headquarters for established and emerging companies, or else speculative projects where the money would be drawn from renting out the space in the new building.

 The design of speculative buildings was chiefly driven by maximizing rentable space, whereas corporate buildings served as advertisements for the corporations themselves—spending money not for direct financial gain, but what architect Timothy L. Pflueger termed "special architectural appeal".
-Even with these corporate buildings, however, the owners would often lend space to smaller businesses and treat them as real estate investments.
-The look of the buildings often spoke to the business conducted there; the RCA Victor Building's wave motifs represent the power of radio, while the Chrysler Building would have ornamental touches of radiators and hubcaps for the automobile company.
+Even with these corporate projects, however, the owners often lent space to smaller businesses and treated them as real estate investments.
+The look of the buildings often echoed the business conducted there; the RCA Victor Building's wave motifs represent the power of radio, while the Chrysler Building had ornamental touches of radiators and hubcaps representing the automobile company.
 The McGraw-Hill Building, New Yorker Hotel, and Daily News Building feature their names in prominent signage or embedded into the facade.
-Because the true shape of the building was often hard to grasp for a street-level observer, many of the skyscrapers featured miniature versions of themselves as part of their ground-level decoration.
+Because the true shape of the building was often hard to grasp for a street-level observer, many skyscrapers featured miniature versions of themselves as part of their ground-level decoration.

 In the Financial District and downtown Manhattan, the skyline was quickly transformed by the proliferation of Art Deco high-rises.
 The New York Telephone Company Building was decorated with motifs derived from Aztec designs, and the lobby featured a vaulting ceiling with frescoes detailing the history of communication.
 Other notable Art Deco skyscrapers in downtown include the Irving Trust Company Building (1929–1931), designed with a "curtain" exterior and Hildreth Meiere-produced mosaics in the interior; 120 Wall Street (1929–1930), with a wedding-cake form and a red granite and limestone base; and the City Bank-Farmers Trust Building (1930–1931), featuring abstract heads along the facade looking down at street level, and bronzed doors featuring transportation methods.
 The final skyscraper built before World War II in the Financial District was 70 Pine Street, completed in 1932.
 It featured unique double-deck elevators servicing two lobby floors, designed to maximize the profitable space of the small plot.